NeilSinclair/prompt_workshop/the_exec_assistant/the_exec_assistant1.md

 - Please prepare relevant questions for the management of the facility.

-Feel free to update the system message to change the tone / length / language of the message.
+Feel free to update the instruction message to change the tone / length / language of the message.